Ponmuttayidunna Tharavu: Plot

-Bhaskaran (Sreenivasan), the local village goldsmith is in love with Snehalatha (Urvashi), the daughter of P. V. Panicker (Innocent), the local astrologer, his neighbour.
+Bhaskaran, the local village goldsmith, is in love with Snehalatha, the daughter of P. V. Panicker, the local astrologer, his neighbour.
 Panicker wants his daughter to marry a rich man working in the Persian Gulf region.
-Snehalatha asks for a gold necklace made of ten sovereigns as a symbol of Bhaskaran's love and also to impress her father.
+When Bhaskaran proposes to Snehalatha, Snehalatha asks for a gold necklace made of ten sovereigns as a symbol of Bhaskaran's love and also to impress her father.
 Bhaskaran makes a necklace and hands it over to Snehalatha.
-An angry Panicker finds this out, admonishes her and pockets the golden necklace.
-He reasons that it was "brotherly love" which made Bhaskaran give the necklace to his daughter.
+An angry Panicker finds this out, admonishes her, and pockets the golden necklace.
+He states that Bhaskaran has given the necklace to his daughter as a token of "brotherly love".

-Panicker receives a marriage proposal from Pavithran (Jayaram), who is an orphan and working in Qatar, and accepts it.
-A few days before the marriage, Panicker walks up to the tea-shop where the regular patrons are in attendance.
+Panicker receives a marriage proposal from Pavithran who is an orphan and is working in Qatar and accepts it.
+A few days before the marriage, Panicker walks up to the tea shop where the regular patrons are in attendance.
 There, he shows a golden necklace saying that he purchased it from a nearby town and that it was a gift from him to his daughter.
 The village crowd appreciates Panicker's fatherly love.
-Bhaskaran finds out that this necklace was none other than the one he had given to Snehalatha a few days back.
+Bhaskaran finds out that it is the same necklace he had given to Snehalatha a few days back.